Skip advert

 Advertisement - Article continues below

 Despite the enormously high kerb weight, the Brembo brakes are up to the task, with strong regenerative braking blending with 400mm front and 390mm rear discs.
 Unlike some EVs, Polestar gives you the option to turn regenerative braking off entirely and while there are no dedicated brake modes, this option gives the pedal the most reassuring, natural feel, with a longer more linear pedal (increase the regenerative braking power to the ‘one-pedal’ mode and the pedal becomes shorter and more artificial in feel).
-Despite a slight degradation in brake pedal feel we found that the middle regenerative braking mode was best for a spirited drive, being the closest replication of conventional engine braking to allow for a more balanced flow.
+Despite a slight degradation in brake pedal feel we found that the middle regenerative braking mode was best for a spirited drive, being the closest replication of conventional engine braking to allow for a more familiar feeling of flow.

 Ride and handling